nuscien/trivial/Console/README.md

 ## Line

 We provide a line component for the standard output stream that you can write a string which you can update before the line terminator.
-You can also read the password into a `SecureString` with the text mask.
 Following is a sample.

 ```csharp